ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 ```

 The view should allow access to the following data:
- - a synthetized view of zones downstream until the end of the train's MA
+ - a synthetized view of zones downstream until the end of the train's MA;
- - the block chain
+ - the block chain;
- - the state of downstream signals which belong to the current block chain
+ - the state of downstream signals which belong to the current block chain.

 ### Signaling view path

 The path along which the MAView and SpeedLimitView live is best expressed using blocks:

-- blocks can be added to extend the view along the path of a train
+- Blocks can be added to extend the view along the path of a train;
-- the view can be reduced by removing blocks, as the train passes by signals
+- The view can be reduced by removing blocks, as the train passes by signals.

 ### Simulation outside the train path